 Let’s say you work for a senior assisted living or retirement community.
 Your target audience is likely going to be the children of the seniors looking to move.
 Creating a persona for these decision-makers lets you better understand how to message and where to market to them.

-If you need a place to get started, HubSpot has great resources including the r.
+If you need a place to get started, HubSpot has great resources including the Make My Persona generator.